Varnan/class_of_ifsc/README.md

 # Introduction

-Djangi REST service for gets details of all branches of the banks in India.
+Djangi REST service for gets details of banks in India.

 ## Requirements